tdauth/wowr/README.md

 ## Know Reasons for Desyncs

 * Using trigger conditions instead of trigger actions for triggers with events `EVENT_PLAYER_UNIT_SELECTED` and `EVENT_PLAYER_UNIT_DESELECTED` will lead to weird desync bugs and unselecting selected units.
+* Hooks inside `GetLocalPlayer` blocks might lead to desyncs.
+Be careful with any hooks and make sure only certain natives are inside those blocks.

 ## Analyzing Crashes and Desyncs